KW – Das Heizkraftwerk: In popular culture

 In 2002, the music channel MTV2 Pop chose the KW as one of the "most trendy metropolitan clubs" as a setting for its live televised ODC 40 Club Tour in Germany.
 In a special by German news magazine Der Spiegel on club culture from 1998, Sven Väth recommends the KW as one of the 5 most trendy clubs.
-DJ Tomcraft, who was one of the residents at KW, reported that it was at KW where he tested his world-famous hit Loneliness (#1 UK Single Charts, #1 UK Dance Charts, #10 DE) on the crowd for the first time.
+DJ Tomcraft, who was one of the residents at KW, tested his world-famous hit Loneliness (#1 UK Single Charts, #1 UK Dance Charts, #10 DE) on the crowd for the first time at the club.
 The nightclub was used as a filming location for the popular German ARD crime drama series Tatort (1970–present), doubling as the fictional nightclub K2 in the episode Totentanz ("dance of the dead") with Bela B.